fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_data_sources_and_systems/streams/02_streamprocessing.rst

                                p_logging = Log.C_LOG_ALL)

     # add the task to the workflow with task 1 as its predecessor
-    myStreamWorkflow.add_task(p_task = 'Task 2')
+    myStreamWorkflow.add_task(p_task = 'Task 2', p_predecessor = 'Task 1')

-Now, the input instances to task 2 are processed instances output from the task 1.
-Each workflow has shared stream object
+Each workflow has a shared object that stores instances and results of the stream task that can be accessed from other tasks in the workflow.

 Stream Plotting
 ---------------
-Below images show the stream plotting functionalities, further explanation coming soon...
+MLPro's streams module also provide plotting functionalities by default.
+The stream workflow and stream tasks can plot instances within the workflow and the task respectively.
+The default plotting functionality is available in 2 dimensional, 3 dimensional and N dimensional views.
+The plot view and specific plot properties can be set using a PlotSetting object.
+Below images show an example of the default plotting functionality in ND, 2D, 3D, respectively, in MLPro's streams module.

 .. image::
     images/streams_plot_nd.gif